 We believe in a sustainable economy that works for all of us.

 We believe that workers must thrive for new economies to thrive.
 That the future of technology and the future of work are bound together.
 That at its best, technology strengthens our humanity and our connectedness.
+We envision a future of work in which we solve for equity as well as efficiency.
+We believe we can create this future together.

 About the NDWA